KuhlTime/bachelor-thesis/content/02_fundamentals.md

 c. any other conditions relating to it.

 A confined space is considered **Hot Work** if any source of fire or ignition is present. @canadiandepartmentofjustice_2022_sor86304 (11.01)

+Figure 1 shows a visual representation of the different kind of classifications.

 \newpage
 ![Confined Spaces Classification - Source: Author](images/cs-classification.png)